-The Children and Families Act requires the Local Authority and its partner CCGs to act consistently with the joint commissioning arrangements, to keep arrangements under review and to update them.
+The Children and Families Act requires the Local Authority and the NHS to act consistently with the joint commissioning arrangements, to keep arrangements under review and to update them.

-In Sefton the Health and Wellbeing Board has overall responsibility for joint commissioning arrangements between CCGs, the local authority and public health and has a role to:.
+In Sefton the Health and Wellbeing Board has overall responsibility for joint commissioning arrangements between the NHS, the local authority and public health and has a role to:

 - encourage integrated working between commissioners of health services, public health and social care services